Sina-Baharlou/Depth-VRD/README.md

 ## Code

 ### Requirements
-The main requirements of the provided code are as follows:
+The main requirements of our code are as follows:

 >- Python >= 3.6 </br>
 >- PyTorch >= 1.1